peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Converts this object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
 The example code given in <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b> can be used to write out certain keys of a CBOR map in a given order to a JSON string.

-The following example (originally written in C# for the .NET version) writes out a CBOR object as part of a JSON text sequence (RFC 7464).
+The following example (originally written in C# for the.NET version) writes out a CBOR object as part of a JSON text sequence (RFC 7464).

                 stream.WriteByte(0x1e); /* RS */
                 cborObject.WriteJSONTo(stream); /* JSON */